csomgyula/select2/doc/sync2.md

 To put it simply the waker-change protocol is safe because the thread who changes waits until the other thread acknowledges the change.
 Details:

-(1) Indirectly assume that both thread is in its guard wait loop at some point in time and after that the non-waker (say `thread i`) executes a wakeup statement.
-Lets call that time the `origo` point.
+(1) Indirectly assume that both thread is in its guard wait loop at some point in time (lets call this time the *origo*) and after that the non-waker (say `thread i`) executes a wakeup statement within the same loop.
 Hence the indirect assumption can be formally written as:

-    origo < wait[i+1] = false
+    entered_guard_wait(i) <= origo < wait[i+1] = false < exited_guard_wait(i)

 (2) In order to execute a wakeup statement `thread i` should have previously evaluated itself as the waker.
-Since at the origo point this condition was already false, the evaluation must have happened before.
+Since at the *origo* point this condition was already false, the evaluation must have happened before.
 Formally:

-    if waker == i < origo < wait[i+1] = false
+    if waker == i <= origo < wait[i+1] = false

-(3) At the time of the check, the `waker` value was `i`, hence the value must have been changed to `i+1` after the above waker-check and before the `origo` point (when it was already `i+1`).
+(3) At the time of the above check, the `waker` value was `i`.
+Hence the waker value must have been changed to `i+1` after the above waker-check and before the *origo* point (when it was already `i+1`).
 Formally:

     if waker == i <= waker = i+1 <= origo

-(4) The waker change was issued by `thread i+1`.
-At that time it was after the guard stage, hence the waker-change must have happened before it reentered the protocol again and went into the guard wait loop.
-Hence waker change happened before the origo:
+(4) The above waker-change was issued by `thread i+1`.
+At that time it was after its *guard stage*, hence the waker-change must have happened before it reentered the protocol again and went into the guard wait loop.

+Hence the above waker-change happened before the *origo* point:

     waker = i+1 << origo

-(5) Due to the indirect assumption `thread i+1` left the guard stage (did not block in the waker change loop) and reentered the protocol.
-It follows that  after the waker-change and before the origo point `thread i+1` deactivated itself :
+(5) Due to the indirect assumption `thread i+1` left its *selection stage* (did not block in the waker-change loop) and reentered the protocol again.
+It follows that  after the waker-change and before the *origo* point `thread i+1` deactivated itself :

     waker = i+1 << active[i+1] = false << origo